 «After this the Lord appointed seventy-two others whom he sent ahead of him in pairs to every town and place he intended to visit.».
 (Luke 10,1) «But the hour is coming, and is now here, when true worshipers will worship the Father in Spirit and truth; and indeed the Father seeks such people to worship him.».
 (John 4,23)

 Identity, Vision, Mission

-The Apostleship of Prayer is a worldwide prayer network responding to the challenges that confront humanity and the Church’s mission as expressed in the Pope’s monthly intentions.
+The Pope’s Worldwide Prayer Network is a worldwide prayer network responding to the challenges that confront humanity and the Church’s mission as expressed in the Pope’s monthly intentions.
 In praying with these intentions, we extend our gaze onto the whole world and enter personally into the joys and hopes, the pains and sufferings of our brothers and sisters everywhere.

 What are the sense and purpose of the pope's prayer intentions?

 An intention is the will and determination to act.
 The Pope’s intentions, the challenges to humanity and the mission of the Church, express will and determination to act.
 They seek to expand the worldwide network of prayer and mobilize people to build a world where human values prevail together with those Jesus embodied in the Gospel.
 The World Prayer Network opens each month with a WORLD DAY OF PRAYER for new intentions.
 During all the days of that month, prayer puts the world in motion.
 “We pray together and we put action to our prayers.
 We give sense and purpose to our days.”